 AdminUse 910 Graduate-Level Study Abroad

-The following chart lists the amount of credits you will be enrolled for, which varies by term.
+The following chart lists the amount of credits you will be enrolled for with the placeholder, which varies by term.

 Term Abroad | Placeholder Credits |